Where to start when you want to prevent UTI naturally

 Change Your Contraceptive Methods

 If you are using any products with Nonoxynol-9, check with your doctor to see if you could switch to an alternative option.
 Nonoxynol-9 is a popular component for many spermicides, and it also is known to be linked to UTI infections.
+As well as if you have an IUD for over a year.

 The small piece of the material fits right between your butt cheeks and by sliding back and forth it serves as a bridge for E. coli to conveniently transport from point “A” to point “V” so to speak.
 There are too many ways the bacteria can get into your vagina anyway, so don’t provide it with even more assistance.